OISF/suricata/doc/userguide/rules/payload-keywords.rst

   distance:-10; sid:9000000; rev:1;)

 You see ``content:!”Firefox/3.6.13”;``.
-This means an alert will be generated if the the used version of Firefox is not 3.6.13.
+This means an alert will be generated if the used version of Firefox is not 3.6.13.

 .. note:: The following characters must be escaped inside the content:
              ``;`` ``\`` ``"``